milavdabgar/Cyber-Security/Notes GPT Long.md

 These steps outline the typical progression of a hacking attack, highlighting the methods used to gather information, exploit vulnerabilities, maintain access, and evade detection.
 Understanding these steps is crucial for implementing effective cybersecurity measures and defending against potential threats.

-### Steps of Hacking: Information Gathering
+#### Information Gathering

 Information gathering is the initial phase of hacking, where attackers collect data about their target system or network.
 This step is critical as it helps hackers identify potential vulnerabilities, weaknesses, and entry points for further exploitation.
 Information gathering can be broadly categorized into active and passive techniques:

-1. **Active Information Gathering**:
+##### Active Information Gathering

 - **Direct Interaction**: Involves directly interacting with the target system or network to gather specific information.
 This can include:
 - **Port Scanning**: Identifying open ports and services running on the target system to understand its network architecture and potential entry points.
 - **Service Enumeration**: Querying services to gather details such as software versions, configurations, and potential vulnerabilities.
 - **OS Fingerprinting**: Identifying the operating system and its version running on the target system, which helps in selecting appropriate exploits.
 - **Network Mapping**: Creating a map of the network topology to understand the relationships between devices and potential attack paths.

-2. **Passive Information Gathering**:
+##### Passive Information Gathering

 - **Indirect Observation**: Involves collecting information without directly interacting with the target system.
 Passive techniques include:
 - **Open Source Intelligence (OSINT)**: Gathering publicly available information from sources such as social media, company websites, domain registrations, and online forums.
 - **Network Traffic Analysis**: Monitoring network traffic to gather information about network architecture, communication patterns, and potential security measures in place.
 - **Social Engineering**: Manipulating individuals to divulge sensitive information through tactics such as phishing emails or pretexting phone calls.

-#### Objectives of Information Gathering:
+##### Objectives of Information Gathering:
 - **Identifying Weaknesses**: Discovering vulnerabilities and misconfigurations that could be exploited to gain unauthorized access.
 - **Mapping Attack Surface**: Understanding the target system's network architecture, services, and potential entry points for further exploitation.
 - **Gathering Intelligence**: Collecting information about system administrators, users, security policies, and organizational practices to tailor attack strategies.

 Information gathering provides hackers with critical insights into the target environment, enabling them to plan and execute subsequent stages of the hacking process effectively.
 Organizations defend against such attacks by implementing robust security measures, including network monitoring, vulnerability assessments, and user education on social engineering risks.

-### Steps of Hacking: Port Scanning
+#### Port Scanning

 Port scanning is a critical phase in the hacking process where attackers systematically scan a target system or network to identify open ports and services.
 Ports are virtual endpoints used by applications and services to communicate over a network.
 Each port number represents a specific service or protocol running on a device, such as HTTP (port 80) for web traffic or SSH (port 22) for secure shell access.

-#### Objectives of Port Scanning:
+##### Objectives of Port Scanning:

 1. **Identifying Open Ports**: Discovering which ports are open and actively listening for incoming connections on the target system or network.